Eshan05/Event-Certificates/README.md

 A certificate website with ability to hand out multiple certificate in PDF Format for various events.
 It has a nice, minimal and interactive UI which is responsive for small as well as large screens.
 Built using Node/Express and MongoDB it allows for multiple template, multiple schemas/models and a central CSV processor alongside indiviual ones.
 At a glance the app consists of

-- **Node/Express** Backend with main entry via `app.js` into `gateway.ejs`.
+- **🌐 Node/Express Backend**: with main entry via `app.js` into `gateway.ejs`.
-- Specific datasets in `Datasets/` which are uploaded via files in `CSV_Handlers`.
+- **📊 CSV Exports**: Specific datasets in `Datasets/` which are uploaded via files in `CSV_Handlers`.
 Includes a centralized CSV Processor.
-- Many templates which are programatically written to via **`pdflib`** allowing for OpenType fonts and high customization.
+- **🖼️ Dynamic PDF Generation**: Many templates which are programatically written to via **`pdflib`** allowing for OpenType fonts and high customization.
-- Tests written in **Jest** to streamline the process.
+- **✅ Proper Tests**: Tests written in **Jest** to streamline the process.
-- A minimal and responsive UI which can be easily modified as per liking.
+- **🎨 UI/UX**: A minimal and responsive UI which can be easily modified as per liking.
 Uses **Tailwind CSS** and has dark mode.
-- Scalable for large datasets with good error handling and easy to modify.
+- **📈 Scalability**: Scalable for large datasets with good error handling and easy to modify.
-- Allows you to test out placement of text on any PDF via `try-pdf.ejs`.
+- **🔍 PDF Layout Testing**: Allows you to test out placement of text on any PDF via `try-pdf.ejs`.
 Includes setting font size and font family.
-- Features a great, minimal and stacking toast functionality with various types as per requirements
+- **🔔 Toasts**: Features a great, minimal and stacking toast functionality with various types as per requirements
-- A feedback optionality in the forms.
+- **📝 Feedback & FAQs**: A feedback optionality in the forms.
 A dedicated FAQs page and redirects in case of errors.
 Loading indicator during page load
+- **📋 Admin Dashboard**: An admin dashboard with **pagination** and **sentiment analysis**.
+Shows total number of users attended, number of users who got their certificates and most recent certificate receivers.

 ## In Future

-- [X] Make a more or less centralized CSV Processor
-- [X] Implement dark mode
-- [X] Make a new route for testing out text on PDF
 - [ ] Write more tests
 - [X] Feedback system (Will expand on this)
 - [X] FAQs and better error page (Partially)
 - [X] Loading indicator
-- [ ] Add an analytics page based on feedback, can see event-wise
+- [X] Add an analytics page based on feedback, can see event-wise
+- [ ] Maybe add charts to above

 ## Setup